 A CSU Employee shall not enter into a consensual relationship with a Student or Employee over whom that employee exercises or influences direct or otherwise significant academic, administrative, supervisory, evaluative, counseling, or extracurricular authority.
 In the event such a relationship already exists, each Campus shall develop a procedure to reassign such authority to avoid violations of this policy.
 This prohibition does not limit the right of an Employee to make a recommendation on personnel matters concerning a family or household member where the right to make recommendations on such personnel matters is explicitly provided for in the applicable collective bargaining agreement or MPP/confidential personnel plan.

-Should you need to clarification or have questions regarding the policy, please contact Heather Bendinelli at firstname.lastname@example.org from the Office of Employee Relations and Compliance.
+Should you need to clarification or have questions regarding the policy, please contact Gail Mendez at [email protected] from the Center for the Prevention of Harassment and Discrimination.